minprog/platforms/data-structures/word-index/contents.md

     * For each word in the file, the index should contain a record of all line numbers where this word occurs.
     * Words should be cleaned by `convert_words()`
-    * Empty strings and stopwords should not be indexed.
+    * Empty strings and stop words should not be indexed.

 * `search_index()`: This function should be implemented by you.
 Search the index on a specific word.
 Returns all the lines where the word occurs.